galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-strands/tutorial.md

 > *I wonder if genes on opposite strands ever overlap with each other, and if so, how common is that?*
 {: .question}

-To explore this question we need a basic understanding of *genomes, chromosomes, strands, genes,* and *exons*.
+To explore this question we need a basic understanding of *genomes, chromosomes, strands,* and  *genes.*

 > ### {% icon comment %} Definitions 1
 >